Nick Scali Limited (NCK) To Go Ex-Dividend on March 3rd

-Nick Scali Limited (ASX:NCK – Get Free Report) declared a interim dividend on Friday, March 1st, MarketIndexAU reports.
-Investors of record on Monday, March 25th will be given a dividend of 0.35 per share on Monday, March 25th.
+Nick Scali Limited (ASX:NCK – Get Free Report) announced a interim dividend on Friday, March 1st, MarketIndexAU reports.
+Shareholders of record on Monday, March 25th will be paid a dividend of 0.35 per share on Monday, March 25th.
 This represents a yield of 2.39%.
-The ex-dividend date of this dividend is Sunday, March 3rd.
+The ex-dividend date is Sunday, March 3rd.

 Nick Scali Price Performance